 G-KIDS & G-YOUTH

-Sundays at 3 pm, school-age kids (K-12) gather at the Big Red Barn to share life, snacks, and Bible stories.
-They break into two groups -- one more activity-based, one more discussion-based -- and kids can choose which way to go.
-Evangelist for Youth Ryan and Kid Wrangler Kelley, plus background-checked volunteers, are our heroes.
+Sundays at 3 pm, school-age kids (K-6th or so) gather in the G-Kids room at the Big Red Barn to share life, snacks, and Bible stories.
+Youngster Czar David and Kid Wrangler Kelley, plus background-checked volunteers, are our heroes.

 S4: Second Sunday Scruffy Supper

 Yeah, we know S4 is a whole ‘nother thing.
 But this is our thing: eating and drinking with each other the way Jesus ate and drank with the people he loved (and some who didn’t love him back.)
 Every second Sunday of the month, we get a few people to make crockpot chili or the like, and invite anyone who wants to, to stay after worship and eat with a plastic fork.
 Sometimes we play board games.
 Very low-key, very good for body and soul.

 G-Study goes in and out of season, depending on there being a group of people who all want to read something important together.
 Previous readings have included Brueggemann's The Bible Makes Sense; Brown Taylor's Learning to Walk in the Dark; Bell's What We Talk About When We Talk About God; Dreger's Galileo's Middle Finger...
 You get the idea.